High-precision measurement of the W boson mass with the CMS experiment

 Our measurement assumes that the \PWp and \PWm bosons have identical masses, $\mwp = \mwm$, as required by CPT symmetry.
 This requirement reduces the impact of uncertainties that affect the two charges differently, including the PDFs, angular coefficients, and the alignment terms of the muon momentum calibration.
 By relaxing this requirement, we perform a measurement of the mass difference,

 The significant increase in the uncertainty compared with the \mw measurement is due to uncertainties that have a strong negative correlation between the two charges.
 In particular, the muon momentum calibration contributes an uncertainty of 22.0\MeV, the angular coefficients contribute 18.7\MeV, and the PDF uncertainty is 11.8\MeV.
 The statistical uncertainty of the data is 4.7\MeV.
 The $p$-value indicating the compatibility of this result and the expectation of $\mwp-\mwm=0$ is 6.0\%, or about $1.9\sigma$.
 The charge-independent \mw value measured in this configuration is shifted by 0.3\MeV with respect to the nominal result, having a negligible effect on the total uncertainty.
-The correlation coefficient between \mwp and \mwm is $-0.40$, whereas the correlation between the mass difference and mass average is only 0.02.
+The correlation coefficient between \mwp and \mwm is $\rho_{+-} = -0.40$, whereas the correlation between the mass difference and mass average is only 0.02.
 The small correlation between \mw and $\mwp-\mwm$ is a consequence of a strong degree of anticorrelation for the alignment components of the \ptmu calibration uncertainties, and the uncertainties in the $A_3$ angular coefficient.

 If the \mwp and \mwm values are measured independently, the total uncertainty in each is $\approx$20\MeV, with statistical uncertainties of 2 and 3\MeV, respectively.
 Because the statistical uncertainties are negligible, the difference between the \PWp and \PWm production rates does not have a visible effect on the charge-inclusive \mw measurement, which is the average of the two results.
 The total variance in the sum ($\mwp+\mwm = 2\mw$) or difference ($\mwp-\mwm$) is $\sigma_{+}^2+\sigma^{2}_{-} + 2c\,\rho_{+-}\sigma_{+}\sigma_{-}$, where $\sigma^{2}_{+}$ and $\sigma^{2}_{-}$ are the variances of \mwp and \mwm, respectively, and $c=+1$ for the sum and $-1$ for the difference.
 The opposite effect of $\rho_{+-}$ on the propagation of uncertainty results in a factor of $\sim\!1/3$ between the \mw uncertainty and that of $\mwp-\mwm$.